Skip to content

 Practical new moon practices:

-- Meditate for 10–15 minutes with your intentions held in mind — sense them as already real
+• Meditate for 10–15 minutes with your intention held in mind — sense it as already real

-- Speak them aloud if that feels right.
+• Speak it aloud if that feels right.
 The voice commits the body in a way that silent thought doesn't

-- Create or update a vision board — sensory, visual anchors help the nervous system "rehearse" the desired state
+• Create or revisit a vision board — sensory, visual anchors help the nervous system rehearse the desired state

 🌒 Waxing Crescent — Take the First Step

 The moon is growing.
 Momentum is available if you reach for it.
-This is not a planning phase — it's an action phase, but for first steps specifically.
+This isn't a planning phase — it's an action phase, but for first steps specifically.
 Send the email.
 Register for the class.
-Have the conversation you've been delaying.
+Have the conversation you've been circling.

 What comes up in the waxing crescent is often fear in its most useful form — the kind that tells you this actually matters to you.